BanaanKiamanesh/DL-for-Navigation/README.md

 There is another prerequisite for the code to run.
 High speed I2C (400kHz) in the used Raspberry pi 4 have to be anabled.

-For the purpose use the following procedure described in the [here](https://www.raspberrypi-spy.co.uk/2018/02/change-raspberry-pi-i2c-bus-speed/).
+For the purpose use the procedure described in the [here](https://www.raspberrypi-spy.co.uk/2018/02/change-raspberry-pi-i2c-bus-speed/).

 After handling all, the code is ready to be compiled.